-Depending upon the disability and the resources that Rio Salado has available, students with documented disabilities may receive accommodations that include, but are not limited to, interpreters, alternative text, readers/scribes, and extended test taking time.
+Depending upon the disability and the resources that Rio Salado has available, students with documented disabilities may receive accommodations that include, but are not limited to, text in alternative format, readers/scribes, and extended test taking time.
+The College handles each student's request on an individual basis, given a reasonable timeframe.

-For more information and/or to make an appointment, please contact Disability Resources and Services at 480-517-8562 or 480-517-8565 (TDD phone for the hearing impaired), via e-mail at:

-Disability.Services@mail.riosalado.edu or online at: www.riosalado.edu/disability_services
+For more information and/or to make an appointment, please contact the Disability Resources and Services office at 480-517-8562 or 480-517-8565 (TTY phone for the hearing impaired), via e-mail at: disability.services@riosalado.edu or online at: www.riosalado.edu/disability_services.